Study Mechanical Engineering in the US

 International students looking to study engineering in the US have limitless options that can transform their career prospects and future.
 Mechanical engineering is one of the fastest-growing, high-demand engineering professions in the US and globally.

-Ranked #1 in Best Engineering Jobs, employment opportunities for mechanical engineers are projected to increase by 7% from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.
-With a degree in mechanical engineering you can unlock a range of career possibilities, including developing in-demand skills, qualifying for the highest-paying roles, and much more.
+Ranked #5 in Best Engineering Jobs, employment opportunities for mechanical engineers are projected to increase by 10% from 2022 to 2032, according to the U.S. Bureau of Labor Statistics.
+A degree from this field of engineering can unlock a range of career possibilities, including developing in-demand skills, qualifying for the highest-paying roles, and much more.

 So, what is mechanical engineering?
-What is it like to pursue a mechanical engineering degree as an undergraduate or graduate student in the US?
+What is it like to pursue this type of degree as an undergraduate or graduate student in the US?
 What skills can you gain?
-Keep reading to find out how a degree in mechanical engineering can secure your future.
+Keep reading to find out!

 What Is Mechanical Engineering?

-Mechanical engineering involves designing, building, developing, and testing power-producing machines.
-These may range from powerful satellites to sensors and switches.
+This field involves designing, building, developing, and testing power-producing machines, which may range from powerful satellites to sensors and switches.
 Mechanical engineers also are problem solvers, applying engineering solutions to meet human needs.

-Choosing the right mechanical engineering degree program is important for acquiring the knowledge necessary to become industry-ready!
+Choosing the right degree program is important for acquiring the knowledge necessary to become industry-ready!

 • Design and manufacturing